mlynch/mlynch.github.com/_posts/2012-06-08-advice-to-college-kids.markdown

 Being confident and independent enough to not do what everyone else is doing (i.e. staying in school) will only better separate you from your peers.
 In a world where there are too many graduates following the "plan" and not enough jobs, why don't you do something that far fewer people are doing, like starting a company?
 It sure seems like a better idea than taking on tons of debt.

 If you don't want to drop out, think hard about your priorities.
-When you graduate, what will employers care more about, grades or creative projects?
+When you graduate, what will employers care more about, grades or good, passionate work?
 What about the employer that _you want to work for_?
 Don't worry about impressing employers who care about shit that doesn't matter, you would hate working there anyways.

 Oh, and if you're like me and you want to be self-employed for the rest of your life, then what do _you_ care more about?